Samba sometimes goes in an infinite loop

 Harry's change notify = no did not appear to work for me, had another instance of 100% pop up after I tried that.

-#26 Updated by Anonymous almost 5 years ago
+#26 Updated by Anonymous over 5 years ago

 For people who can trigger the 100% CPU use problem, please try adding this to your service Additional Parameters section, restart CIFS, then try to reproduce the issue: